Emaaaad/ARP_2ND_TE/README.md

 The `master.c` module serves as the central command unit of our multi-process drone system, orchestrating the various components crucial to the system's functionality.
 It performs several key roles:

-- **Process Creation and Management:** Utilizing fundamental fork mechanisms, it initiates and oversees the child processes essential for the system: the drone, server, keyboard manager, and watchdog.
+- **Process Creation and Management:** Utilizing fundamental fork mechanisms, it initiates and oversees the child processes essential for the system: the drone, server, keyboard manager, watchdog, obstacles, and targets.
 This creation process includes assigning and tracking their Process Identifiers (PIDs) for effective management.

 - **Inter-Process Communication:** The master process is adept at facilitating communication between these child processes using pipes.
 This setup ensures a streamlined flow of information, allowing each process to function in concert with others.